James Playfair (minister)

-James Octavius Playfair FRSE (1736–1819) was a Scottish minister, academic and author and a figure in the Scottish Enlightenment.
+James Playfair FRSE (1736–1819) was a Scottish minister, academic and author and a figure in the Scottish Enlightenment.

 Life

 He was born on 7 December 1736 at Knowhead of Bendochy (a farm) in Perthshire the son of George Playfair (d.
 1786), a farmer, and his wife, Jean Roger (d.
 1804).

-He studied at St Andrews University and then was ordained as minister of Newtyle (1770–77) and then translated to Meigle (1777–1800).
-He was then appointed Principal of St Andrews University in 1800.
+He studied at St Andrews University and was ordained as minister of Newtyle (1770–77), then translated to Meigle (1777–1800).
+He was appointed Principal of St Andrews University in 1800.
 During this period he was also minister of St Leonard's Church in St Andrews.

 In 1779 St Andrews awarded him an honorary doctorate (DD).
 In 1787 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair (a distant cousin) and Alexander Fraser Tytler.

-He was the official histiographer of the then Prince of Wales.
+He was the official historiographer of the then Prince of Wales.

 He died at Dalmarnock near Glasgow on 26 May 1819.
 He is buried in Glasgow but is also memorialised on the grave of his wife in the churchyard of St Andrews Cathedral.